Nine tips for making original photos in famous places

 The first step in taking a unique photograph is understanding what others have done before you.
 You might notice some recurring compositions and motifs, so start thinking about how you can mix it up and improve upon the “standard” shot.
 Google Maps can be a great resource for planning your compositions.

 From there, pull some images you love, either from social media, 500px, or magazines.
 Then consider ways of combining what you admire about them to create something new.
-Maybe one shot has seasonal cherry blossoms, while another was taken from a unique vantage point.
+Maybe shot has cherry blossoms, while another was taken from a unique vantage point.
 Mix and match elements you like for a shot that’s entirely your own.

 Try a different time of day (or night)

-One of the simplest ways to mix up your photography is through lighting.
+One of the simplest ways to mix up your photography is through .
 While most people aim to photograph famous places around the sunrise or sunset—and you should photograph during the golden hour—you aren’t limited to these times alone.
 You could try the blue hour around twilight or even shoot into the night (with permission).
 Daniel Cheong, for example, was able to capture this stunning laser show at the Burj Khalifa.

 Night shoots are also ideal if you want to capture those long-exposure light trail photos, which are particularly popular in cities with high traffic.
 That’s what Carmine Chiriacò did when photographing the lights near the Colosseum, using a three-second exposure.